Questions and Answers about my Wedding Photography

 Q. How can I see your prices?

-A. So that I can check my availability, for both the date and the location of your wedding (I can’t shoot a wedding in Yorkshire on Friday and then Aberdeen on Saturday) and send you the correct price list (it might be cheaper if it is in the winter) I ask that you fill out the enquiry form on my website or simply send me an email and I will send you a link to the prices straight away.
+A. So that I can check my availability, for both the date and the location of your wedding (I can’t shoot a wedding in Yorkshire on Friday and then Aberdeen on Saturday) and send you the correct price list (it might be cheaper if it is a Tuesday in February) I ask that you fill out the enquiry form on my website or simply send me an email and I will send you a link to the prices straight away.

 Q. Will you take photographs of our wedding ceremony?

 A. Absolutely.
-All of the packages I offer include a USB drive containing every one of your edited photographs at no extra cost.
-They are at full resolution and do not have any watermarks or ‘copyright’ emblazoned across the middle.
+All of the packages I offer include a USB drive containing every one of your edited photographs.
+They are all at full resolution and do not have any watermarks or ‘copyright’ emblazoned across the middle.
 I will also give you a letter giving you permission to print from the disk so that you don’t get into trouble in Boots.

 Q. How do we book you?

 A. Before booking you might like to arrange a meeting here or have a chat over the phone or perhaps, if I have been recommended to you, you aren’t bothered and just want to book anyway.
 A lot of my clients are in London or abroad and I simply can’t meet them all either.
-It is useful, but not essential.
-When it gets to the point in time that you want to proceed with a booking I will give you a booking form and you basically fill it out and pay a £200 deposit to secure the date.
+It is useful, but not essential by any means.
+When it gets to the point in time that you want to proceed with a booking I will give you a booking form and you fill it out and pay a £300 deposit to secure the date.
 You don’t even have to tell me which package you want if you can’t decide at that time, you only need to reserve the date and everything else can be worked out later.

 Q. Do you photograph anything other than weddings?